 We have adapted the method created by Mormann et al. (2011; 2008 xx) for detecting Concept Neurons to identify microwires whose HFP (xx) was reliably increased following the presentation of a specific image.
 For each microwire we divided the local field potential of the 1000ms interval post-stimulus into 19 100ms overlapping bins, with the 500ms preceding stimulus onset as the baseline period.
 To prevent edge artefacts, we extended the testing and baseline intervals by 100ms on either side.

 We performed a time-frequency analysis using wavelets in the range of 40 Hz to 200 Hz (stepsize: 5 Hz) and a width of 7 cycles, allowing us to estimate the time-resolved power.
 We then averaged the power over all frequencies and within each time bin.
 If more than one of any of the six repetitions of an image contained over 50% artefacts that time bin was discarded for all repetitions.
 We then compared the mean HFA power in the remaining 19 bins across all six presentations of an image with the mean HFA power of all baseline periods in the session using a Mann-Whitney U test.
 We corrected for multiple comparisons using the Simes’ procedure (Rødland, 2006xx).
-In order to test whether our dataset has a significant number of CSMs for each microwire we shuffled the trial order and recomputed the CSM detection pipeline.
+To test whether our dataset has a significant number of CSMs for each microwire we shuffled the trial order and recomputed the CSM detection pipeline.
 We repeated this step 1,000 times to generate a distribution of how many CSM to expect under the null hypothesis.

 Theta components and pre-processing